FacuBozzi/shield-challenge/README.md

 All responses are JSON.
 Endpoints that are marked 🔒 require an `Authorization: Bearer <token>` header.

+### OpenAPI & Postman Collection

+- `openapi.yaml` contains the full OpenAPI 3.0 specification.
+Import it into Swagger UI/Stoplight/Postman to inspect the contract.
+- `postman/Shield Challenge API.postman_collection.json` is a ready-to-use Postman collection derived from the spec.

 ### Authentication

 | Method | Path | Body | Notes |